|

 getting a Churchill tank out of a shell hole, was always something I could

 fall back on.
 I was very conversant on that subject.
-I
+I shared

-was not showing training films I worked with Joe amending army manuals and
+not showing training films I worked with Joe amending army manuals and

 pamphlets with out dated text, with stickers that carried new versions.
 This

-was a tedious job which was relieved by a sideline when Joe acquired a book
+was a tedious job which was relieved by a side-line when Joe acquired a book

 of blank leave passes.
 We had a R.A.O.C. stamp which we used on the books and